jgeysen/qrt_api/README.md

 If these requirements are met, one can install the app by following the next steps:

-- Call `poetry install --no-dev` from the `qrt_api` directory, which will create a virtual environment.
+- Run `poetry install --no-dev` from the `qrt_api` directory, which will create a virtual environment.
 - Activate the virtual environment by running `source .venv/bin/activate`.
 - Start the app on port `8080` by running: `uvicorn app.app:app --host 0.0.0.0 --port 8080`

 ## Interact with the endpoint:

-The app only has a single endpoint and the following scripts shows how one can easily interact with the app.
+The app has only a single endpoint and the following scripts shows how one can easily interact with the app.

 ```python